MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policy-template-reference.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides information on policy templates included in Microsoft Cloud App Security.
+This article provides information on policy templates included in Microsoft Defender for Cloud Apps.

 ## Policy templates

 We recommend starting policy creation based on an existing template whenever possible for ease of use.
-This table lists policy templates that exist in Microsoft Cloud App Security.
+This table lists policy templates that exist in Microsoft Defender for Cloud Apps.

 |Risk category|Template name|Description|
 |-----|----|----|